ningningwa/search-monster/README.md

 Search Engine: enters the search_engine folder, run 'mvn exec:java@search-engine' Web Interface: enters the web_interface folder, run 'npm install' & 'npm start'

+PageRank: Run "mvn package" to generate PageRank jar file and then deploy it on Spark EMR with arguement "--class PageRank".

 Did you personally write _all_ the code you are submitting (other than code from the course web page)?